vmlens/vmlens/README.md

 1. Add this vm parameter when you run your test
 2. Run java -jar standalone-1.2.22.jar report.
 This checks for data races and creates the report

+# Supported Java Versions

+VMLens runs with JDK 9 to 25

 # Documentation